Haskell Indian Nations University: Haskell Medicine Wheel Earthwork

 symbolizes the scope and richness of indigenous cultures, from the beginning of humankind to the present.
 The circle is symbolic of the perpetual and sacredness of the spirituality of native peoples.
 The spokes are the four directions.
 The circle marks the astrological locations of the Summer and Winter solstice and represent the death, rebirth, balance and healing in Mother Earth.
 The bear claw represents the strength needed for the survival of indigenous people.
 The thunderbird located to the east represents the spiritual traditions of tribal people and points to the sacred circle and sacred fire contained within the Medicine Wheel Teachings.

 A replica of the medicine wheel is carved in the tile at the Haskell Cultural Center and Museum as a way of balancing the campus (with a medicine wheel on the north and south ends of campus).

 Organization

 The university is one of 37 members of the American Indian Higher Education Consortium, an organization of Tribal colleges and universities.

 Academics

-After earning an associate degree, many students transfer to the University of Kansas, other colleges, or join the workforce.
-Haskell offers four baccalaureate degree programs and four associate degrees in numerous subjects.
+Haskell offers four baccalaureate degree programs and four associate degrees.

+In 2022 the school's graduation was 45%, per the 2023 IPEDS Data Feedback Report published by the Institute of Education Science.
 The university received a #13 ranking on the 2010 "Top 50 Dropout Factory" list from Washington Monthly in their College Guide, with a graduation rate of 9%.